The purpose of death

 Forgiveness and Redemption - Sooner or later, whether during life or after death, we all must take responsibility for our past actions and forgive others for theirs.
 If you've hurt someone, even in the distant past, apologize to that person and try to make amends in whatever way is appropriate.
 If you're unable to do this, or if contact from you would not be welcome by the other person, talk about your feelings with a trusted friend or counselor.
 Or seek redemption in a way that's meaningful to you.
 For example, you might take a vow, do penance or go on a spiritual pilgrimage.
 When performed sincerely, in the spirit of repentance, these are powerful demonstrations of responsibility within your own psyche.
 When you've completed one of these rituals, you've stepped into a river and out onto the other side, a changed person.

 Love - Love is not simply an emotion.
 It's the underlying spiritual current that sustains and enlivens the soul.
-On the Earth plane, there are two essential motivations; love and fear.
+On the Earth plane there are two essential motivations; love and fear.
 If we pay attention to our daily choices, we can see which one is driving our actions.
 The purpose of this exercise is not to judge ourselves, but simply to cultivate the habit of choosing love as often as possible.
-Over time, this habit will deepen our experience, and after we cross over, will quicken our transition to the spiritual plane.
-In other words, love is the spiritual current, which leads us home to the spiritual plane.
+Over time this habit will deepen our experience and after we cross over, will quicken our transition to the spiritual plane.
+In other words, love is the spiritual current that leads to the spiritual plane.
 If we are familiar with the love inside of us, we will easily ride that current back to the spiritual plane after we cross over.
-But if we've lost touch with that current, it will be more difficult to get back.
-This is the essential teaching of the great spiritual masters of the Earth plane.
+But if we've lost touch with our love during life, it will be more difficult to find it after death.
+This is the essential teaching of great spiritual masters from all traditions.